sskid3x/custom-optimized-ide/README.md

-my very own custom ide in python!! i can use pyinstaller but people will get suspicious that its a virus so thats why i made it open source!
+my very own custom ide in python!! feature(s) more then one tab yessir uses 20mb of ram!!!! (rare ik) custom icon!!! syntax highlighting! (shocker)